-Preparing for the Tutorial: Prerequisites and Presumptions Applicability of the Process or Existing Test Automation Systems Overview of the Process Getting to Know the SUT Preparing the Environment for the Tutorial Using Git Through Visual Studio Test Automation and Architecture: Test Architecture Considerations Understanding the SUT Architecture Alternatives and Considerations in a Layered Architecture Real-World Architecture Isolation and Test Environments: Isolation Problems and Solutions Isolation Techniques The Big Picture: The Relationships Between Software Architecture and Business Structure The Relationships Between Software Architecture with Test Automation (9 Hours)
+Preparing for the Tutorial: Prerequisites and Presumptions Applicability of the Process or Existing Test Automation Systems Overview of the Process Getting to Know the SUT Preparing the Environment for the Tutorial Using Git Through Visual Studio

+Test Automation and Architecture: Test Architecture Considerations Understanding the SUT Architecture Alternatives and Considerations in a Layered Architecture Real-World Architecture

+Isolation and Test Environments: Isolation Problems and Solutions Isolation Techniques The Big Picture: The Relationships Between Software Architecture and Business Structure The Relationships Between Software Architecture and Organizational Structure with Test Automation

-Module - 4 Designing the First Test Case : Choosing the First Test to Automate The Scientific Method for Designing a Test Case Start Coding the First Test: Creating the Project Write the Pseudo-code Getting the Code to Compile Model Code Review Completing the First Test: Running the Test to Find What to Implement FirstAdding Selenium to the Project Implementing the MVCForumClient Constructor Implementing RegisterNewUserAndLogin Hitting the Isolation Problem Implementing CreateDiscussion and Analyzing the Failure Completing the Test Investigating Failures: Integrating with Latest Version of MVCForum Improving the Error Reporting Logging and Other Evidence Collection Adding Nested Visual Logger to MVCForum Tests Investigating Challenging Failures (10 Hours) Module - 5 Adding More Tests: Writing the Next Tests Making Additional Improvements Supporting Multiple Users and Browsers Additional Improvement Opportunities Adding More Tests Continuous Integration: Is It Really Necessary?Creating the Test Build Process Changing the Development Processes and Culture Decreasing the Test Run Duration Covering a Broader Matrix Acceptance Test Driven Development: Overview on ATDD Being More Agile The Process Using the Acceptance Tests as Documentation Introducing ATDD in an Existing Project Recap: Summary of the Course (11 Hours) Course Outcomes: The students will be able to CO1: Understand the concepts of software testing.
-CO2: Illustrate basic framework used in automation testing .
-CO3: Identify functionality and usage of various tools in automation testing .
-CO4: Analyze applications of automation testing in real time scenario.
-CO5: Design a use case in automation testing using Selenium.
-Question paper pattern: • SEE will be conducted for 100 marks. • Each full question is for 20 marks.
+Designing the First Test Case : Choosing the First Test to Automate The Scientific Method for Designing a Test Case

+Start Coding the First Test: Creating the Project Write the Pseudo-code Getting the Code to Compile Model Code Review

+Completing the First Test: Running the Test to Find What to Implement FirstAdding Selenium to the Project Implementing the MVCForumClient Constructor Implementing RegisterNewUserAndLogin Hitting the Isolation Problem Implementing CreateDiscussion and Analyzing the Failure Completing the Test

+Investigating Failures: Integrating with Latest Version of MVCForum Improving the Error Reporting Logging and Other Evidence Collection Adding Nested Visual Logger to MVCForum Tests Investigating Challenging Failures

+Adding More Tests: Writing the Next Tests Making Additional Improvements Supporting Multiple Users and Browsers Additional Improvement Opportunities Adding More Tests

+Continuous Integration: Is It Really Necessary?Creating the Test Build Process Changing the Development Processes and Culture Decreasing the Test Run Duration Covering a Broader Matrix

+Acceptance Test Driven Development: Overview on ATDD Being More Agile

+The Process Using the Acceptance Tests as Documentation Introducing ATDD in an Existing Project

+Recap: Summary of the Course

+Course Outcomes: The students will be able to

+- CO1: Understand the concepts of software testing. - CO2: Illustrate basic framework used in automation testing . - CO3: Identify functionality and usage of various tools in automation testing . - CO4: Analyze applications of automation testing in real time scenario. - CO5: Design a use case in automation testing using Selenium.

+- SEE will be conducted for 100 marks. - Part A: First question with 20 MCQs carrying 1 mark each. - Part B: Each full question is for 16 marks.
 (Answer five full questions out of 10 questions with intra modular choice).
-In every question, there will be a maximum of three sub-questions. • CIE will be announced prior to the commencement of the course.
-20 marks for test.
-Average of three tests will be taken.
-20 marks for Flexible Assessment Method.
-Textbooks: Arnon Axelrod, "Complete Guide to Test Automation: Techniques, Practices, and Patterns for Building and Maintaining Effective Software Projects", APress,2018.
-References: 1.
-Mark Fewster, Dorothy Graham,"Software Test Automation: Software Test Automation", Addison-Wesley, 1999.
-2. Bruce A. Posey and Daniel Mosley ,"Just Enough Software Test Automation", Prentice Hall PTR, 2002.
+In every question, there will be a maximum of three sub-questions. - CIE will be announced prior to the commencement of the course. - 25 marks for test.
+Average of three tests will be taken. - 25 marks for Flexible Assessment Method.

+1. Arnon Axelrod, "Complete Guide to Test Automation: Techniques, Practices, and Patterns for Building and Maintaining Effective Software Projects", APress,2018.

+- 1. Mark Fewster, Dorothy Graham,"Software Test Automation: Software Test Automation", Addison-Wesley, 1999. - 2.
+Bruce A. Posey and Daniel Mosley ,"Just Enough Software Test Automation", Prentice Hall PTR, 2002.

+M.TECH COMPUTER SCIENCE AND ENGINEERING Choice Based Credit System (CBCS)